-The lowest NOAEL reported was 175 mg/kg bw/day from a 90 day oral toxicity study.
-No significant toxicity was noted in dermal studies conducted.
-Similar effects were observed in an EOGRTS (see Reproductive and Developmental toxicity section) where a NOAEL of 153 mg/kg bw/day was determined.
+The lowest no observed adverse effect level (NOAEL) reported was 175 mg/kg bw/day based on increased liver weights and an increase in hypertrophic cells in the pituitary gland in a 90 day oral toxicity study.
+No considerable toxicity was reported in a dermal 90 day study.
+Similar effects were observed in an EOGRTS (see Reproductive and development toxicity section) where an NOAEL of 153 mg/kg bw/day was determined.